-There are two broad classes of models addressing the naturalness problem2: one is based on a new fermion-boson symmetry in nature called supersymmetry (SUSY) [9-11].
+There are two broad classes of models addressing the naturalness problem1: one is based on a new fermion-boson symmetry in nature called supersymmetry (SUSY) [9-11].
 This is a weakly coupled approach to EWSB, and in this case, the Higgs boson remains elementary and the corrections to its mass are screened at the scale at which SUSY is broken and remain insensitive to the details of the physics at higher scales.
 These theories predict at least three neutral Higgs particles and a pair of charged Higgs particles [12].
 One of the neutral Higgs bosons, most often the lightest CP-even Higgs, has properties that resemble those of the SM Higgs boson.
-It is referred to as a SM-like Higgs boson, meaning that its VEV is predominantly responsible for EWSB, and hence has SM-like couplings to the W and Z gauge bosons.
+It is referred to as a SM-like Higgs boson, meaning that its couplings are close to the ones predicted in the SM.